Conchil-le-Temple

 Conchil-le-Temple (/fr/; Conchil-l'Tempe) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 Geography

 It is situated some 8 miles (17 km) southwest of Montreuil-sur-Mer in a rural, wooded area featuring many lakes and nature trails.

 History

-In 845 it was known as Concilium, in 1406 as Conchy-les-Waben, and by 1608 as Conchie.
+In 845, it was known as Concilium; in 1406, it was renamed as Conchy-les-Waben; and by 1608, it was renamed again as Conchie.

 Conchil was listed among the possessions of the abbey of Saint Riquier in the 9th century.
 A house known as ’’’Temple-lez-Waben’’’ was a commandery of the Templars.
 In 1307, two Templars from there, Raoul Monteswis and Eudes of Écuires, were captured and burnt at the stake at nearby Montreuil.

 Temple-lès-Waben

 A site historically referred to as Temple-lès-Waben was located in the area known as la Commanderie, a hamlet within the modern commune of Conchil-le-Temple.
 This Templar establishment was strategically positioned between two roads—one leading to Waben and the other to Montreuil.

 A charter dated March 1225–1226 records an agreement between the abbot of Saint-Josse-sur-Mer and the Count of Ponthieu, in which the abbot refers to "our mills at Tigny" and notes that the count would provide men from the community of Waben, explicitly excluding those "banished of the Temple".
 This implies the presence of a Templar community at Waben during that time.

 Further documentation names Jean de Juvigny as the last known preceptor of the Templar house.
 He was interrogated in June 1308 and again in April 1310 in Paris, during the suppression of the Knights Templar.
 Despite his prolonged captivity, he was identified as wearing the habit of a Templar sergeant brother.